-Why Persistent or Recurrent Endometriosis Happens? - Dan Martin, MDBy: Ellen Tumimbang - Jan 4, 2021
+Why Persistent or Recurrent Endometriosis Happens? - Dan Martin, MDJan 4, 2021

 Paradigm shifts in Endometriosis

 Information about the presenter: Dr. Dan C. Martin is Professor Emeritus, University of Tennessee Health Science Center; a community member of the Virginia Commonwealth University Institutional Review Board; and a life fellow of the American College of Obstetricians and Gynecologists.
 He has been Divisional Director of Reproductive Endocrinology and Divisional Director of Minimally Invasive Surgery at the University of Tennessee and Divisional Director of Medical Education at The Johns Hopkins Medical Institutes.
 He was the Blossom Ball Honoree by the Endometriosis Foundation of America in 2013.
 Dr. Dan Martin’s presentation is entitled “Persistent Endometriosis, Recurrent endometriosis or other pain” in the Endofound Medical conference in 2020.

 - It is not what "so far has been learned to find endometriosis clinically" but "how much is missed and undertreated endometriosis".

-- It is essential to understand the difficulties in the recognition of deep and hidden endometriosis, specifically how to identify small lesions and look alike lesions which can interfere in finding endometriosis.
+- It is essential to understand the difficulties in the recognition of deep and hidden endometriosis, specifically how to identify small lesions and look alike lesions that can interfere in finding endometriosis.

 - A paradigm shift in the structure of scientific revolution on endometriosis from less to more published endometriosis results, where PubMed published 28,766 articles on endometriosis, the rate of five articles published daily in 2020, and 10 times more of scholarly articles published in Google.